atbcb/usab-uswds/_tad/rad-x.md

       <ul>
         <li>Alt text should build on the copy, translating visual content and providing supporting detail without being redundant.
 Together, alt text and instructional copy should enable a user to understand and complete the test workflow without visual references. </li>
         <ul>
-          <li>Example: “an illustration of a swab breaking in half with the tip in a tube” would be better written as “with the swab tip in the tube, the swab can be broken in half at a notch in the middle of the handle”. </li>
+          <li>Example: “an illustration of a swab breaking in half with the tip in a tube” would be better written as “with the swab tip in the tube, the swab can be broken in half at a notch in the middle of the handle.” </li>
         </ul>
         <li>Reiterate critical warnings provided in illustrations where the critical warning text is not included in the copy and digital read order. </li>
         <li>Generally, alt text should be kept to one to two sentences, though complex visuals may require longer alt text. </li>